How to Develop Your NRMP Rank Order List (2024)

 Step 1: Register with the NRMP

-The first thing you’ll need to do is register with the NRMP, which you can do beginning September 15th.
+The first thing you’ll need to do is register with the NRMP, which you can do beginning September 16th.
 In order to avoid late fees, you must register by January 31st at the latest.
-(Note: You can still register up until March 1st, but a $50 late fee will apply.)
+You can still register up until March 1st, but a $50 late fee will apply.
+This will be in addition to the standard $70 registration fee.

 Step 2: Create and certify your rank order list